Updated on 9 March 2021

 - Students must NOT attend school if feeling unwell, even if they have the mildest flu-like symptoms.

-- Students who do not undertake a COVID-19 test result will not be permitted to return to school for a 10 days.
+Students who do not undertake a COVID-19 test result will not be permitted to return to school for 10 days.
 Additionally, students must be symptom-free for at least 3 days prior to returning to school.

 - NSW Health has advised that students who have seasonal allergic rhinitis or another condition that presents similarly to flu-like symptoms are still required to get tested for COVID-19 and return a negative test result.
 Where symptoms continue beyond 10 days, students should provide documentation from their GP confirming their symptoms are typical for their condition.
 If the student develops new or changed symptoms, they should get tested for COVID-19.